syncfusion-content/javascript-docs/js/PivotGrid/Relational-Export.md

 ### File format selection

-I> This option is applicable only for the PivotGrid when exporting to Excel document.
+I> This option is applicable only for the pivot grid when exporting to Excel document.

 You can set this option for exporting the widget to Excel document either in *.xls* or *.xlsx* format by using the `fileFormat` property in the `beforeExport` event.